fyngyrz/gifanimcplusplus/README.md

 this is also [public domain](LICENSE).
 More of this, less of requiring people to do, or not do, this or that. :)

+Basically, you prepare a series of 32-bit (4
+<abbr title="Red, Green, Blue, Alpha">RGBA</abbr>
-Basically, you prepare a series of 32-bit (4 RGBA bytes per pixel) images arranged as rows going from the top of the image to the bottom.
+bytes per pixel) images
+arranged as rows going from the top of the image to the bottom.
 The A (alpha) channel is ignored, but must be there anyway.
+Each of the
+<abbr title="Red, Green, Blue, Alpha">RGBA</abbr>
-Each of the RGBA channels is one byte, with a range of 0 (dark) to 255 (light.)
+channels is one byte, with a range of 0 (dark) to 255 (light.)

 After the setup as explained below, you pass each image to `GifWriteFrame()` and when they've all been submitted, you call `GifEnd()`.`